jessebabcock/cryptogram/README.md

+This was a final project for CC410 at KState

 Cryptogram is an encryption image program that takes an image and XOR's it with a seed based on cipher algorithms

 Saved cryptogram files will be stored with an extension of ".cryptogram" so you know what file is encrypted